 - Make sure to collect free samples as you walk around.

-- Try their famous Kalguksu which comes with some of the spiciest kimchi around.
+- Try their famous Kalguksu, which has some of the spiciest kimchi.

 Address: 66, Eulji-ro, Jung-gu, Seoul

-If you are planning to party in Hongdae, remember that it will be very difficult to find a taxi after 2 am.
-Therefore if you plan on partying in Hongdae expect to party all night and into the morning hours.
+If you plan to party in Hongdae, remember that it will be challenging to find a taxi after 2 am.
+Therefore if you plan on partying in Hongdae, expect to party all night and into the morning.
 Subways are usually up around 6 am.
 Furthermore, you will also be able to find a lot of hostels for foreigners in Hongdae.
 Shared rooms can be as cheap as 30,000 won per night.
-So for those looking to visit Seoul on the cheap, staying at a hostel in Hongdae might not be a bad idea.
+So for those looking to visit Seoul cheaply, staying at a hostel in Hongdae might not be a bad idea.

 Top 5 Tips When Visiting Hongdae – Coolest Places to visit in Seoul

 - For those looking to shop, the clothing stalls and vintage shops can be found along the main passageway, Eo Ulmadang-gil.

 - The last Friday of each month is known as “Club Day.”
 Club hopping costs only 20,000 won.
 You will have access to all the clubs in Hongdae.